mia-jinns/jinns/doc/source/loss.rst

 * `Loss PDE` points to classes that implements the loss for solving PINN problems involving stationary and non stationary partial differential equations

+* `Losses` points to functions that are actually implement the computations required in the `Loss PDE` and `Loss ODE` classes

 * `Dynamic Loss` points to classes which implement the mechanistic part of the above mentioned losses.
 These classes have functions implementing the differential operator :math:`\mathcal{N}[u]`

 * `Operators` points to functions which help implementing differential operators